-This article explains how to set up your Microsoft Office 365 email connector to send outbound faxes via email with DirectFax.
+This article explains how to set up your Microsoft 365 email connector to send outbound faxes via email with DirectFax.

 Info, Notes and Warnings